Fort Lee Alimony Lawyer

 While it is not ordered or appropriate in every situation, alimony is a common component of many divorces in the state of New Jersey.
 However, anyone who wants to pursue alimony payments during their divorce or believes that they should not be made to pay a certain amount of alimony, or alimony at all, may have a tough fight ahead of them.
 There are many criteria that courts use to make decisions on this particular matter, and not all of them are objective in nature.

 If you want to effectively pursue a favorable spousal support order, you should strongly consider hiring a Fort Lee alimony lawyer.
-In addition to advocating for your best interests during court proceedings, a skilled attorney could also provide critical assistance out of court by gathering evidence, supporting your position, and keeping you informed about your options.
+In addition to advocating for your best interests during court proceedings, a skilled family law attorney could also provide critical assistance out of court by gathering evidence, supporting your position, and keeping you informed about your options.

 Types of Alimony Available in Fort Lee

-The section of state law that addresses when and why alimony may be awarded in Fort Lee is N.J.S.A.
+As a seasoned attorney could further explain, the section of state law that addresses when and why alimony may be awarded in Fort Lee is N.J.S.A.
 2A:34-23(b).
 According to this statute, the court overseeing a divorce may elect to award either party with one of four varieties of alimony, each of which is meant to remedy a different imbalance between divorcing spouses in terms of earning capacity or contributions to the marriage.

 In the short term, a court may order one spouse to provide the other with rehabilitative alimony until the recipient can obtain enough education or job training to support themselves independently.
 Similarly, reimbursement alimony is meant to compel one party to pay back their former partner for money or time they contributed to furthering the other party’s educational or occupational pursuits.
 Reimbursement alimony, however, requires certain other conditions and is generally rarely awarded.